lowkasen/guidance-for-multi-provider-generative-ai-gateway-on-aws/README.md

 You can also configure fallbacks for an entire `model_name`.
 If all models in a given `model_name` are failing, you can configure a final fallback.

-Let's say you love Claude 3.5 sonnet, but occationally your users perform a query that overwhelm it's context window size.
+Let's say you love Claude 3.5 sonnet, but occationally your users perform a query that overwhelms its context window size.
 You can configure a fallback for that scenario.
 All requests will go to Claude 3.5 Sonnet, but if they are too large, they will go to gemini which has a larger context window

 ```
 router_settings: